Robert-van-Engelen/ForthMSX/doc/words.md

 display exception n at the offending location in the input;
 n = 0 return without displaying an error message;
-n = -1 ABORT and n = -2 ABORT" also clears the parameter stack
+n = -1 ABORT and n = -2 ABORT" clear the parameter stack
                n = -28 break is displayed as <STOP>
 n = -56 QUIT stays silent;
 other errors n are displayed as <ERR-n> switched to decimal,